 Belly wrap – I bought a belly wrap on Amazon after hearing about it from some of my mom friends.
-I started wearing it the day after giving birth and usually wear it for about an hour every day.
+I started wearing it the day after giving birth and wore it for about an hour every day.

 Conclusion: Postpartum Recovery Checklist Essentials

 Every women’s postpartum recovery timeline is different.
 These are some of the essentials + postpartum recovery tips that helped me during my journey as a first-time mom.

 - Remember to be kind to yourself.